0%

 2. SPECIES INTEL

-Based on verified citizen science observations and stocking records, here is your biological hit list:
+Based on recent biological sampling, citizen science observations, and verified stocking data, here is your current target matrix:

 3. TACTICAL STRATEGY